Introduction

 What is SOX Compliance?

-SOX compliance refers to adherence to the Sarbanes-Oxley Act, a set of regulations to enhance transparency and accountability in financial reporting by public companies.
-It was a response to corporate scandals, setting standards to prevent fraud and ensure accurate financial disclosures.
+SOX compliance refers to adherence to the Sarbanes-Oxley Act with respect to financial reporting, internal controls, and audit requirements.
+The law entails a set of regulations designed to enhance transparency and accountability in financial reporting by public companies, aiming to protect investor’s interests.

 History of SOX